Marvel Cinematic Universe: The Infinity Saga films

 To raise capital, the studio secured funding from a seven-year, $525 million revolving credit facility with Merrill Lynch.
-Marvel's plan was to release individual films for their main characters and then merge them in a crossover film.
-Arad doubted the strategy, but insisted that it was his reputation that helped secure the initial financing.
-He resigned the following year.
-In 2007, at 33 years old, Feige was named studio chief.
-In order to preserve its artistic integrity, Marvel Studios formed a creative committee of six people familiar with its comic book lore: Feige, Marvel Studios co-president Louis D'Esposito, Marvel Comics' president of publishing Dan Buckley, Marvel's chief creative officer Joe Quesada, writer Brian Michael Bendis, and Marvel Entertainment president Alan Fine, who oversaw the committee.
-Feige initially referred to the shared narrative continuity of these films as the "Marvel Cinema Universe", but later used the term "Marvel Cinematic Universe".
-Since the franchise expanded to other media, this phrase has been used by some to refer to the feature films only.
+Marvel planned to release individual films for their main characters and then merge them in a crossover film; Arad, who resigned in 2006, doubted this strategy would work.
+He insisted that his reputation helped secure the initial financing.
+In 2007, Feige was named studio chief.
+To preserve its artistic integrity, Marvel Studios formed a creative committee of six people familiar with its comic book lore: Feige, Marvel Studios co-president Louis D'Esposito, Marvel Comics' president of publishing Dan Buckley, Marvel Entertainment's chief creative officer Joe Quesada, comic book writer Brian Michael Bendis, and Marvel Entertainment president Alan Fine, who oversaw the committee.
+Feige initially referred to the shared narrative continuity of the films as the "Marvel Cinema Universe", but later used the term "Marvel Cinematic Universe".
+Since the franchise expanded to other media, some have used this phrase to only refer to the feature films.

-In October 2014, Marvel Studios held a press event to announce the titles of their Phase Three films.
-By September 2015, after Marvel Studios was integrated into Walt Disney Studios with Feige reporting to Walt Disney Studios chairman Alan F. Horn instead of Marvel Entertainment CEO Isaac Perlmutter, the studios' creative committee had "nominal" input on the films moving forward, though they continued to consult on Marvel Television productions, which remained under Perlmutter's control.
-All key film decisions going forward were to be made by Feige, D'Esposito and Victoria Alonso.
-Feige mentioned that Avengers: Endgame (2019) would provide "a definitive end" to the films and storylines preceding it, with the franchise having "two distinct periods.
-Everything before [Endgame] and everything after".
+The MCU films are released in groups called "Phases", beginning with Phase One and Phase Two.
+In December 2009, the Walt Disney Company purchased Marvel Entertainment for $4 billion.
+Disney said future Marvel Studios films would be distributed by its own studio once the prior deal with Paramount expired.
+The films of Phase Three were announced at a special press event in October 2014.
+By September 2015, Marvel Studios was integrated into Walt Disney Studios.
+Feige was reporting to Walt Disney Studios chairman Alan F. Horn instead of Marvel Entertainment CEO Isaac Perlmutter, and the creative committee began having only "nominal" input on the films.
+They continued to consult on Marvel Television productions, which remained under Perlmutter's control.
+All key film decisions moving forward were to be made by Feige, D'Esposito, and executive vice president Victoria Alonso.
+The studio went on to establish the Marvel Studios Parliament, a "brain trust" of long-time executives at the company who help to elevate each other's projects where possible.
+In November 2017, Feige said Avengers: Endgame (2019) would provide a definitive conclusion to the films thus far and begin a new period for the franchise.
 He later said Phase Three would conclude "The Infinity Saga".